 This blog was originally published on Business Reporter.
 To view the article, please click here.

 Leave a comment below, or tweet me @jongeater.
-For more information about Thales eSecurity’s payment security solutions, please check out our payments page.
+For more information about Thales eSecurity’s solutions, please check out our data security products page.